ropensci-archive/bomrang/inst/paper/paper.md

 types of models, some of which include the estimation of surface moisture, crop yield estimates, crop development stages or stress or forecasting of epidemics of crop diseases or populations of insect pests [@VENALAINEN20021045;
 @DeWolf2003; Sparks2017].
 Other areas of use include mapping potential renewable energy, _e.g._ wind or solar potential for exploration purposes [@RAMACHANDRA20071460].
-The data can also be used to convey information to decision makers for municipalities to help planning for extreme weather events, energy needs and other infrastructure [@SVENSSON200237; @ALCOFORADO200956].
+The data can also be used by decision makers for municipalities to help planning for extreme weather events, energy needs and other infrastructure [@SVENSSON200237; @ALCOFORADO200956].